+Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a mains supply of water.
-The kitchen has a stainless steel sink unit.
-There are dated wash hand basins in the two of the bedrooms.
+The kitchen has a single bowl sink unit.
 The shower room has a modern three piece white suite with an electric shower fitment.
-In the roof void there is a plastic insulated cold water storage tank.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-There is partial electric night storage heating.
-There is understood to be a back boiler behind the lounge fire which is linked to radiators.
-Hot water is heated by means of a gas geyser in the kitchen, an electric immersion heater and the back boiler behind the lounge fireplace.
-There is a copper insulated hot water storage tank in the kitchen cupboard.
+There are electric panel radiators within the property with an electric heated towel rail in the shower room.
+Hot water is heated by means of an electrical immersion heater.
+There is understood to be a combination hot/cold water storage tank in the roof void but this is in a boxed in section and was not viewed as the access panelling was secured.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is understood to be connected to the main sewer.
+Drainage is connected to the main sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership. burglar alarm.
-Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
+Any additional limits to increation An inequation for Jananasa Knotward was not corriad and Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.